-Money and the payments system: development of banking in Ornada: financial instruments: theory of banks' intermediation. chartered banks structure, operation and competition, comments and Canadian financial markets.
+Money and the payments system; development of banking in Canada; financial instruments; theory of banks' intermediation, chartered banks structure, operation and competition. governments and Canadian financial markets.

-38.2 Money and Banking II Pereguisite: Eco.
+308.2 Money and Banking II

+Prerequisite: Eco.
 307.1.

-The nature and characteristics of central banks in general and me Bank of Canada in particular; monetary policy and its control of the money supply; governments' activitions and monetary policies; determinants and theory of me money supply; the development of monetary theory.
+The nature and characteristics of central banks in general and the Bank of Canada in particular; monetary policy and its objectives.
+The control of the money supply; governments' operations and monetary policies; determinants and theory of the money supply; the development of monetary theory.